 The Department of Justice (DOJ), Executive Office for Immigration Review (EOIR) issued new regulations regarding recognition and accreditation on December 19, 2016.
 The new regulations, which took effect on January 18, 2017, include substantial changes to the recognition and accreditation requirements for the first time in decades.
-It will take some time before we fully understand how the changes are being implemented and identify best practices for preparing a strong application.
-As additional information is gathered, this guide will be updated accordingly.
+As additional information is gathered on how the changes are being implemented, this guide will be updated accordingly.